electricimp/examples/Intro to Squirrel Applications/Ex1 - Reading A Sensor/README.md

 # Reading a sensor

 Begin by learning the basics of programming Electric Imp.
 We will use Electric Imp HTS221 library to take temperature and humidity readings from a sensor.
-We will also use the Initial State libary to send the data we collect from the sensor to the cloud.
-This code can be easily configured for use with an impExplorer Developer Kit, impAccelerator Battery Powered Sensor Node or impC001 Breakout Board Kit.
+We will also use the Losant libary to send the data we collect from the sensor to the cloud.
+This code can be easily configured for use with an imp006 Breakout Board, impExplorer Developer Kit, impAccelerator Battery Powered Sensor Node or impC001 Breakout Board.

 ## Skill level